How can I get a VAT exemption? What kind of document is needed?

 For the opening, city reception, and dinner, smart casual is a good option.
 We will walk (10 minutes) to the city hall, so please bring those good shoes for Monday night.
 It is easy and safe to walk from the city hall back to the hotels as well.

-In the Finnish schools, the teachers and even principals dress quite informally, so casual clothes are fine for school visits and seminars/workshops.
+In Finnish schools, the teachers and even principals dress quite informally, so casual clothes are fine for school visits and seminars/workshops.

 How to get from the airport to the hotels?

-Special airport express -busses and airport taxi service are available to get you to your hotel or city centre without pre-booking (https://airportbus.fi/en/), but if you are in a hurry just take a normal cab from the airport.
+Special airport express -busses and airport taxi services are available to get you to your hotel or city centre without pre-booking (https://airportbus.fi/en/), but if you are in a hurry just take a normal cab from the airport.
 The cab rate from the airport to the city centre is about 20 €, phone +358 (0)200 88 000.